PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 19:14:02
+Last updated: 2024-04-05 19:14:36
-Random Quote: The wheels of bureaucracy tend to move at their own speed. - Walt Breslin
+Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. -